IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 There are two ethernet connections to be made.
 One for device management through a browser, and one for data movement on the same subnet where the source data resides.

+There are two models of the MDMS device, one supports RJ45 connectivity, the other supports RJ45 and Copper SFP+

+#### RJ45
 Both ports originate from the device as RJ45, and CAT6A cables are supplied.
 Copper SFP+ adapters are provided to convert from RJ45.
 The adapters work with all switch manufacturers.
 These adapters are located in a pocket on the underside of the shipping lid.

 - Eth1 (1 GbE-B) is used for device management, and as such, should have a gateway specified in the IP Address configuration.
 This can be viewed on the LCD screen after the device is powered on (see the IP address configuration section below).